fuzzballb/UdacityRFlearningProject1/README.md

          Q_targets = rewards + (gamma * Q_targets_next * (1 - dones))
 ```

-The individual parts of this equasion
+The individual parts of this equation

 rewards